The End of the Affair (1999 film): Plot

-In 1946, Parkis obtains Sarah's diary and passes it on to Bendrix; it shows the affair from her perspective.
-After Bendrix is hurt by the bomb, Sarah runs downstairs and finds him still and not breathing.
-After trying to revive him, she runs back upstairs and begins to pray for Bendrix's life.
-Just as she says to God that she will stop seeing Bendrix if he is brought back, Bendrix comes into the room.
+In 1946, Parkis obtains Sarah's diary and passes it to Bendrix, showing him the affair from her perspective.
+When Bendrix was hurt by the bomb, Sarah ran downstairs and tried to revive him, then ran back upstairs to pray for his survival.
+Bendrix entered the room just as she vowed to stop seeing him if he lived.

-Now knowing why Sarah ended the affair, Bendrix follows Sarah and begs her to reconsider.
-Sarah tells Bendrix that she has felt dead without him and can no longer keep her "promise" to God.
-Henry, who has figured out that it is Bendrix who was Sarah's lover, desperately asks Sarah not to leave him but, with more persuasion from Bendrix, Sarah agrees to go away with him for a weekend.
-Henry tracks the couple down to tell them that Sarah has a terminal illness.
+Now knowing why Sarah ended the affair, Bendrix begs her to reconsider, and she admits she's felt dead without him and can no longer keep her promise to God.
+Henry, aware it is Bendrix who was Sarah's lover, desperately asks her not to leave him but, with more persuasion from Bendrix, Sarah agrees to go away with him for a weekend.
+Henry tracks the couple down to tell them Sarah has a terminal illness.

-Bendrix stays with Henry and Sarah over her final days.
+Bendrix stays with Henry and Sarah during her final days.
 At her funeral, Parkis tells Bendrix that his son's birthmark went away after Sarah kissed it during a chance encounter.
 At Henry and Sarah's house, Bendrix completes his book and it is revealed that his diary of hate is directed toward God.
 While Sarah doesn't need to see God to love Him, Bendrix prays God will leave him alone, thereby finally acknowledging His existence.